All Episodes

 And the DA in that place has finally come in.

-He's released some of the actual lies that the grand jury was told.
+He's released some of the actual bullshit, the lies that the grand jury was told.

 People came in and purposely, they lied under oath intentionally, and they were able to disprove them one after another.

-The man suspected of gunning down two cops on Saturday after reportedly a member of a gang that called for the murder of NYPD officers just a few weeks ago.
+The man suspected of gunning down two cops on Saturday afternoon, reportedly a member of a gang that called for the murder of NYPD officers just a few weeks ago.

-Quoted in to the New York Daily News, Ismail Brinsley, the man who police reportedly believe orchestrated the execution style attack on the two cops, may be a member of the black gorilla family.
+According to the New York Daily News, Ismail Brinsley, the man who police reportedly believe orchestrated the execution-style attack on the two cops, may be a member of the black guerrilla family.

-The organization reportedly put a green light on officers in response to the deaths of Eric Garner and the gentle giant at the hands of police officers.
+The organization reportedly put a green light on officers in response to the deaths of Eric Garner and the general giant at the hands of police officers.

-As far as far as the link is concerned, look, you don't you don't even need a direct link.
+As far as the link is concerned, look, you don't even need a direct link.

 And it's fed every day, and it's fed with propaganda and lies.